 Our Texas representative can help you navigate the academic needs of your gifted and talented students.
 We may also be available to give a presentation to your district about Duke TIP.
-Contact Traci Guidry at tguidry €tip.duke.edu the lesson when the teacher asks students to explain how the lesson relates to their year-long theme or to another subject they are studying.
+Contact Traci Guidry at tguidry@tip.duke.edu or (512) 473-400.
+For more on Duke TIP on to way this duke edu the lesson when the teacher asks students to explain how the lesson relates to their year-long theme or to another subject they are studying.
 Perhaps it's the emphasis on technical vocabulary that students are required to use when they are discussing the topic.
 Perhaps it's many challenges facing our schools, teachers are doing great things right now for students.